Severson-Group/research-repo-template/publications/README.md

 - Sandia [publications](https://github.com/Severson-Group/sandia_sco2/tree/main/Publications)

 Note that our guidelines for creating publications folders have evolved over time.
 Some of these example reports may have been created based on earlier guidelines.

+## Related Issues / PRs

+*Bullet list of all relevant issues to facilitate future readers in learning more about the material of the article.*

+- _Issue #42: Archive all research material for publication xxxx and create `README.md` <-- make this a link to the relevant PR_